Cyclone Static: History

 Cyclone Static is a melodic punk rock band from Jersey City, New Jersey.
 Vocalist and guitarist James Salerno played in a band with drummer Jonathan LeVine in 1990s called Drywater.
 In an interview with The Jersey Journal, LeVine recalls "we never got picked up by a label [and] we never really did much.
 It really sounded a lot like Cyclone Static except today we're a lot more mature."
-The group disbanded, but rejoined in 2016, along with bassist Danny Patierno.
+The group disbanded, but rejoined in 2016, along with bassist John Mathais.

 Cyclone Static draws comparison to the music of Dinosaur Jr., Nirvana, and Guided by Voices, and cite inspiration from 70's punk, 80's hardcore and 90's alternative.
 Post-hardcore band Thursday's lead vocalist Geoff Rickly, describes them as "an anomaly in modern music[;] not just to a time of punk rock on the radio but a whole lost New Jersey paradise: Asbury Park before the renaissance, radios cranking out surf guitars and sandy, beach-blown harmonies, through empty lots full of downed power lines and bombed-out buildings."